-- Implement Programs 1, 2, 3, 4, 5, 6, 7, 9, 13, and 24 to affirmatively further fair housing, including targeting community revitalization through place-based programs, enhancing mobility between neighborhoods, and developing strategies to reduce displacement risk in areas of higher concentration of lower-income households and overpayment (e.g. Programs 4, 6, 19, and 24) and facilitating affordable housing in high opportunity areas. - As inquiries and complaints are received, refer residents with fair housing questions to the California Department of Fair Employment and Housing, Legal Services of Northern California (Auburn), or the Fair Housing Hotline Project. - Continue to maintain information about fair housing services available to City residents on the City's website, update the materials annually as new information or requirements are available. - Work with fair housing organizations such as Legal Services of Northern California on an annual basis to identify patterns of fair housing issues and track fair housing complaints to enforce fair housing laws. - Beginning in 2022 and in every other year following, provide training to landlords and property owners on avoiding discriminatory practices based on income or other protected classes, and their requirement to grant reasonable accommodation requests. - Continue to encourage development of multifamily housing in high resource areas by assessing the feasibility of providing incentives such as density bonuses or parking reductions on a projectby-project basis. - Meet annually with Placer County Transit Dial-A-Ride and other transit agencies, as appropriate, to ensure their capacity is sufficient to meet the needs of the community and to assess the need for and feasibility of providing increased service between neighborhoods to improve residents' access to employment (consistent with fare box recovery standards).
-Explore mechanisms to fund expansion and investment in disconnected neighborhoods.
-Also work with PCT to market and increase awareness of citywide Dial-A-Ride services that are already available to the general public.
+- Implement Programs 1, 7, 9, and 13 to affirmatively further fair housing, including targeting community revitalization through place-based programs, enhancing mobility between neighborhoods, and developing strategies to reduce displacement risk in areas of higher concentration of lower-income households and overpayment (e.g. Programs 6 and 19) and facilitating affordable housing in high opportunity areas. - As inquiries and complaints are received, Continue to-refer residents with fair housing questions to the California Department of Fair Employment and Housing, Legal Services of Northern California (Auburn), or the Fair Housing Hotline Project. - Continue to maintain information about fair housing services available to City residents on the City's website, update the materials annually as new information or requirements are available. - Work with fair housing organizations such as Legal Services of Northern California on an annual basis to identify patterns of fair housing issues and on a quarterly basis to track fair housing complaints to enforce fair housing laws. - PBeginning in 2022 and in every other year following, provide training to landlords and property owners on avoiding discriminatory practices based on income or other protected classes, and their requirement to grant reasonable accommodation requests. - Continue to eEncourage development of multifamily housing in high resource areas by assessing the feasibility of providing incentives such as density bonuses or parking reductions on a project-by-project basis. - Meet annually with Placer County Transit Dial-A-Ride and other transit agencies, as appropriate, to ensure their capacity is sufficient to meet the needs of the community and to assess the need for and feasibility of providing increased service between neighborhoods to improve residents' access to employment (consistent with fare box recovery standards). and identify-Explore mechanisms to fund expansion and investment in disconnected neighborhoods.
+Also work with PCT to market and increase awareness of citywide Dial-A-Ride services that are already available to the general public. - Meet with service providers for special needs groups by December 2021, and annually thereafter, to identify discuss funding opportunities and other mechanisms to expand availability of services and housing for special needs groups. - Collaborate with transit departments to develop transit lines and route schedules based on community needs.